 Play the second measure by leaving your 1st finger on the fourth fret on the “D” string, and removing your 2nd finger.
 Play accordingly, and then simply place your 2nd finger back at the end of the measure.

 Play the fourth measure by using your 3rd finger on the fourth fret on the “A” string.
 Place your 1st finger on the “D” string and the “G” string on the second frets.
 Play accordingly, and then just lift off with your 3rd finger at the end for the open note.

 This solo is played over the acoustic intro riff that we learned above.
-Most of the solo is somewhat easy, but there are a few spots that pretty hard.
+Most of the solo is somewhat easy, but there are a few spots that are pretty hard.

-The solo begins with these pick up notes:
+The solo begins with these pick-up notes:

 Transition To 1st Verse

 The following two measures of music give us a brief interlude that transitions

 us from the intro solo to the first verse.
 Here’s what it sounds like:

 The first guitar is just a continuation of the lead guitar from the intro solo:

 And here’s the acoustic guitar part: